c-machado/dept-assesment/README.md

 ```
 $ java -version
 ```
-Same goes for maven
+Same goes for maven:
 ```
 $ mvn -v
 ```
-If your Java or Maven are outdated or you don't have them in your machine, you can always install or update them via Homebrew, using the following commands
+If your Java or Maven are outdated or you don't have them in your machine, you can always install or update them via Homebrew, using the following commands:

 ```
 $ brew cask install java